 How do producers know if a drug is a VFD drug?

 Labels of VFD drugs must have the the following statement: "Caution: Federal law restricts medicated feed containing this veterinary feed directive (VFD) drug to use by or on the order of a licensed veterinarian."
-The FDA maintains and updates a list of drugs transitioning from over-the-counter to VFD status on their website.
+The FDA maintains and updates a list of VFD drugs on their website.

 What is a VFD order?